 Although there are several factors that may contribute to your child’s confidence, it really starts with parents.
 Confident kids are confident because their parents are supportive, encouraging, and positive.

 Parenting isn’t always easy and there are bound to be some mistakes made along the way.
-Luckily, building confidence is easy and creates opportunities for families to have some fun bonding together.
+Luckily, building confidence is easy and creates opportunities for families to have some fun family bonding together.

 Do you have any tips for raising confident kids?
 What do you think has the greatest impact on a child’s confidence?